-Wildlife Search & Rescue celebrates its 22nd year this summer.
-Takes place at the wild Clark’s Creek Park where animals hide in their dens during the day before coming out at night to roam the fish hatchery and neighborhoods.
-Yes, we’ve found resident bear dens, investigated cougar scratching posts, watched bobcats hunting rabbits, heard coyotes yipping after catching prey, foxes marking their trails, owls dropping countless pellets, meditated on osprey diving for salmon … and those are just the big creatures.
+Wildlife Search & Rescue is or original day camp theme and will celebrate its 27th summer in 2023.
+Camp takes place at the wild Clark’s Creek Park where animals hide in their dens during the day before coming out at night to roam the fish hatchery and neighborhoods.
+Yes, we’ve found resident bears, watched bobcats hunting rabbits, heard coyotes yipping after catching prey, owls dropping countless pellets, herons fledging their young from dozens of nests, river otters and beavers going in and out of the creek, weasels hunting rodents around the farm … and those are just the big creatures.

 Each day, we will explore the field for wildlife tracks and sign.
 Every find will be used as a lesson to gain better understanding of who made the track; why it made the track; where it made the track; when it made the track; and what it was doing when it made the track.
 You will discover what it is like to be a bird or other animal by using sensory awareness skills to interpret what is happening around you.
 Participants will learn to understand and use the language of the birds and will practice interpreting bird language through a series of experiments.

 We will work together to make plaster casts of our favorite animal tracks; craft tracking sticks; safely move through the woods; and investigate trails, lays, larders, and other signs of life.
 This camp is full of exciting, interactive, challenging and cooperative games.
 Campers will learn to work as a team to develop skills of leadership, cooperation, patience, orienteering, dexterity, and fun.
 Additionally, our staff, some of whom are Search & Rescue volunteers, will teach you how to navigate in the wilderness and track people!

 Itineraries are subject to some amount of change based upon location, weather, instructor preference, and natural resource availability.